viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 The testing app in this repository is a simple memory read speed test.
 On a 50 kB array, it runs 11.7 milliseconds when caches are disabled.
 It runs 0.694 milliseconds from the cache (this is not a typo; it does run only 694 microseconds from the cache).

 Double-click on the MicroBlaze and click Next till the cache configuration page.
-Increase instruction cache to 16 kB, and data cache to 32 kB.
-Set the Number of Victims to 8.
+Increase instruction cache to 16 kB and data cache to 32 kB.
+Set the Line Length to 8 and the Number of Victims to 8.

 <img title="" src="pictures/cache_config.png" alt="" width="679">

 Go to the next page for Debug configuration, and set "Number of Write Address Watchpoints" and "Number of Read Address Watchpoints" to 1.
 This will make debugging a bit easier.
 Finish the configuration wizard by clicking Next.

+**Do not run Connection Automation yet.**

 ## Connecting it together